How Jared Fogle came to be the front man for a worldwide sandwich chain used to be one of Subway's favorite stories to tell

 It was only when the fat around his neck obstructed his windpipe, exacerbating his sleep apnea and causing him to nod off behind the wheel and steer his car into a ditch that he decided to start living healthy.
 For him, that meant a diet primarily of Subway sandwiches – sans the cheese and mayo – baked chips and diet soda or water.

 His weight loss – a reported 245 pounds – drew the attention of his college newspaper, the Indiana Daily Student, which wrote a feature on him in 1999.
 The narrative made its way into a Men’s Health magazine story headlined “Stupid diets … that work!”

 Despite the title’s condescending tone, Subway took notice and the following year, Fogle was in Los Angeles shooting his first 30-second ad.

 Soon, he was globe-trotting from Canada to Australia, talking health and hoagies.

 His celebrity grew.
 In 2002, he was asked to serve as grand marshal in the first of several NASCAR races, and he helped ferry the Olympic torch through Indiana ahead of the Salt Lake City Games.

 He flipped the coin before the 2003 Fiesta Bowl and began traveling the world visiting troops.
 In 2006, the same year he started the Jared Foundation, he penned a memoir, “Jared, the Subway Guy: Winning Through Losing: 13 Lessons for Turning Your Life Around.”

-In addition to rubbing elbows with celebrities, many of them the athletes that joined him on Subway's payroll, he also met President George W. Bush in 2007 and paid a visit to Capitol Hill where he stood alongside officials from the Center for Science in the Public Interest to lobby for healthier snack options in school.
-That was the same year he and his first wife of six years divorced.
+In addition to rubbing elbows with celebrities, many of them the athletes who joined him on Subway’s payroll, he also met President George W. Bush in 2007 and paid a visit to Capitol Hill, where he stood alongside officials from the Center for Science in the Public Interest to lobby for healthier snack options in school.
+That was the same year he and his first wife divorced after six years of marriage.

 More than a spokesman?